QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

       (U set1))))
 {{< /highlight >}}

-Another example we've seem is `(two-in-a-row)`, let's try rewrite it with letrec too.
+Another example we've seem is `(two-in-a-row)`, let's try rewrite it with `(letrec)` too.
 Last time our final definition is: defining recursive function `(two-in-a-row-b?)` first, then call it in `(two-in-a-row-final?)`.
-At here, the separation of two function is no long for distinguishing changing and unchanged variables, but to separate procedures as black box to for future purpose.
+At here, the separation of two function is no longer for distinguishing changing and unchanged variables, but to separate procedures as black box to for future purpose.

 {{< highlight scheme >}}